AsertCreator/wdOS/README.md

 Almost implemented features:
 - User System
 - TShell, basically optimized terminal
-- CShell, basically unoptimized graphical shell
+- CShell, basically unoptimized graphical shell (removed, if you want use it, use commit history to get it back)
 - Some nix commands
 - System Installer